SCDH/oxbytei/README.md

 ## de.wwu.scdh.teilsp ##

-The Java classes are split into to namespaces. `de.wwu.scdh.teilsp` contains code which is not specific to the oXygen editor.
+The Java classes are split into two namespaces. `de.wwu.scdh.teilsp` contains code which is not specific to the oXygen editor.
 It's intended to be the germ of a TEI [LSP](https://langserver.org/) implementation based on Lemminx and will be sourced out to it's own